 The importance of draining is not duly appreciated, nor its practice well understood among us.
 Although water is indispensable to vegetation, too much of it is as hurtfal as too little.
 It is necessary to the germination of the seed, to the decomposition of the vegetable matter in the soil-to the transmission, of the food from the soil to the plant-to its circulation there-and to the maturity of the product.
-All these useful purposes are defeated, where water remains in the soil to excess-the seed rots, the vegetable matter which should serve as the food of the crop, remains unsoluble, in consequence of the absence of heat and air, which the water excludes; or, if the seed | success. grows, the plant is sickly. for want of its proper food, and there is consequently a should be so prepared that its nutritive virtual failure in the harvest.
-It is not properties may be all made available to diffused throughout the whole country from the surface only that we are to determine whether land is sufficiently dry expenditure of muscular energy.
-The ox ly extended.
-The production of wheat to support a healthy vegetation; but we that is obliged to wander over an acre to are to examine the surface stratum. into get the food he should find on two or three which the roots of the plants penetrate, square rods-the horse that is two or three and from which they draw their food.
-If hours eating the coarse food he would this is habitually wet-if it grows marshy swallow in fifteen minutes if the grain plants-if water will collect in a hole sunk fifteen inches below the surface the land is too wet for cultivated crops, and means should be adopted to render it more dry.
-From my partial acquaintance with this country, I feel assured that much of your best land is rendered unfit for tillage, or the growth of the finer grasses, by reason or the excess of water. which passes of reposes upon the sub-soil unnoticed by the cultivator.
+All these useful purposes are defeated, where water remains in the soil to excess-the seed rots, the vegetable matter which should serve as the food of the crop, remains unsoluble, in consequence of the absence of heat and air. which the water excludes; or, if the seed grows, the plant is sickly. for want of its proper food, and there is consequently a virtual failure in the harvest.
+It is not from the surface only that we are to determine whether land is sufficiently dry to support a healthy vegetation; but we are to examine the surface stratum, into which the roots of the plants penetrate, and from which they draw their food.
+If hours eating the coarse food he would this is habitually wet-if it grows marshy plants-if water will collect in a hole sunk fifteen inches below the surface the land is too wet for cultivated crops, and means should be adopted to render it more dry.
+From my partial acquaintance | -- the pig that eats raw potatoes, or whole with this country, I feel assured that much of your best land is rendered unfit for tillage, or the growth of the finer grasses, by reason or the excess of water, which passes of reposes upon the sub-soil unnoticed by the cultivator.
 These lands are denominated cold and sour, they truly are so.
 Cold, sour lands are invariably wet lands below, if not upon the surface.
-But if the superfluous water were judiciously conducted by efficient under drains, (for the construction of which you possess the best materials in abundance.) these lands would be rendered warm and sweet. and highly productive, and the outlay would be repaid by the increased value to admit of the free passage of the plough | of the west.
-Agriculture, in this portion the laws of gravitation, settle into these simply to the world that all may profit by ment costs sixteen dollars an acre, tile having been used, remarked that it was a costly improvement.
-"Yes," was the we hope some of our farmers will put it to farmer's reply: " but it cost a deal mair not to doit," which he illustrated by pointing to an adjoining farm, like situated, which had not been drained, and was overgrown with rushes and sedgegrass, and then to his own fields teeming with luxuriance and rich in the indications of an abundant harvest.
+But if the superfluous water were judiciously conducted by efficient under drains, (for the construction of which you possess the best materials in abundance.) these lands would be rendered warm and sweet. and highly productive, and the outlay would be repaid by the increased value quantity.
+The animal that is stuffed and tobacco, and cotton. of two or three of the first crops.
+Wet starved by turns, may have streaked